architect/arc.codes/public/intro/philosophy.md

 # Project Philosophy
-## Frees your architecture from infra and vendor cruft
+## Build apps free from infra and vendor cruft

-Focus on the real business logic of your app, ship only the code that matters, iterate faster and still enjoy unprecedented availability guarantees.
+Focus on the core business logic required to create value, ship only the code that matters, iterate faster and still enjoy unprecedented availability guarantees.

 Architect defines a high level vendor agnostic plaintext format, `.arc`, as a manifest file and otherwise views cloud infra and configurations as build artifact.